joanvelja/Confidently_Exiting/blogpost.md

 ## Introduction

-Recent advancements in Large Language Models (LLMs) have significantly bolstered performance across various Natural Language Processing (NLP) tasks such as text generation, question answering, and machine translation \citep[\textit{inter alia}]{brown2020language, rae2021scaling, smith2022using, chowdhery2023palm}.
-These models, leveraging deep transformer architectures \citep{vaswani2017attention}, generate language tokens autoregressively and provide a flexible framework across tasks with unified natural language input and output \citep{radford2019language, raffel2020exploring, touvron2023llama}.
+Recent advancements in Large Language Models (LLMs) have significantly bolstered performance across various Natural Language Processing (NLP) tasks such as text generation, question answering, and machine translation *inter alia*[[7]](#1), [[8]](#1), [[9]](#1), [[10]](#1).
+These models, leveraging deep transformer architectures 11 \citep{vaswani2017attention}, generate language tokens autoregressively and provide a flexible framework across tasks with unified natural language input and output [[12]](#1), [[13]](#1), [[14]](#1).
 Efforts at improving the capabilities of these models have revolved around scaling the number of parameters and data \citep{kaplan2020scaling, hoffmann2022training}.
 In this context, previous literature show the power of \textit{scaling laws}, which suggest that increasing the size of these models typically yields logarithmic improvements in performance across diverse linguistic benchmarks.
 These findings indicate that larger models are not only better at generalizing across more complex tasks but also show enhanced \textit{efficiency in learning} from a vast array of data, providing more precise and contextually appropriate outputs.
 However, the substantial computational load presents a practical challenge during inference, particularly in resource-constrained applications or when serving these models at large scales.
 To address this issue, early-exiting mechanisms \citep{schwartz2020right,zhu2021leebert, simoulin2021many, bae2023fast} have been proposed, which allow LLMs to dynamically decide the number of layers to use based on the complexity of the input, thus reducing the inference time without significantly compromising performance.
 This approach, extensively adopted in other contexts in Machine Learning, is crucial because while scaling model architectures is beneficial during training, the same extensive computation may not be necessary at inference time for every input, especially for simpler tasks \citep{geva-etal-2021-transformer, geva-etal-2022-transformer}.
 By enabling intermediate layer decoding, early exiting offers a promising solution to balance computational efficiency and model accuracy, ensuring that LLMs remain practical and effective in diverse application scenarios.
 To address this limitation, we propose two-fold improvements over the existing early-exit literature, in a way that enables both efficient and qualitative intermediate layer decoding.

 In this work, we analyze the early exiting paradigm for LLMs, and present a principled method for increasing model efficiency while remaining confident in the quality of the resulting predictions.